Lubbock Water Quality at a Glance

 Is Lubbock Water Safe to Drink?

-- PFAS Near Reese AFB: Private wells near former air base show 4.2x higher PFHxS levels; ongoing class action lawsuit
+- PFAS Near Reese AFB: Private wells near the former air base remain contaminated from decades of firefighting foam use; residents in affected areas have PFHxS blood levels 4.2× higher than national averages; ongoing class action lawsuit

-- Arsenic in Groundwater: Up to 2 ppb detected (below EPA limit of 10 ppb but above EWG health guideline of 1 ppb)
+- Arsenic in Groundwater: Detected up to 2+ ppb — below the EPA limit of 10 ppb but above EWG’s health guideline of 1 ppb; naturally occurring from West Texas geology and the Ogallala Aquifer

-- Chromium-6: 932 parts per trillion – 46x higher than negligible cancer risk level
+- Chromium-6: 932 parts per trillion — 46× above the concentration associated with negligible cancer risk

-- Disinfection Byproducts: Chloroform and haloacetic acids from chloramine treatment increasing cancer risk
+- Disinfection Byproducts: Chloroform and haloacetic acids from chloramine treatment detected within EPA limits but above some health-based guidelines

-Read the full report below for detailed analysis, source-specific data, and actionable recommendations for Lubbock residents.
+Read the full report below for detailed analysis, 2026 testing data, and actionable recommendations for Lubbock residents.

-Lubbock – Texas – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city
+Lubbock, Texas — Water Quality Report 2026: PFAS Testing, Infrastructure & Safety Across Your City

-Lubbock Water Utilities provides comprehensive water services to approximately 260,000 residents across the Lubbock metropolitan area and surrounding communities.
-As a municipal utility system established over a century ago, Lubbock operates a diversified water supply network that includes surface water from two major reservoirs and groundwater from multiple well fields.
-The system encompasses hundreds of miles of distribution lines and multiple treatment facilities that deliver an average of 37 million gallons of drinking water daily across West Texas’s Hub City.
+Lubbock Water Utilities provides comprehensive water services to approximately 260,000 residents across the Lubbock metropolitan area and surrounding communities in West Texas.
+The system operates a diversified supply network drawing from four sources — surface water reservoirs and groundwater well fields — delivering an average of 37 million gallons of drinking water daily.
+Around 160 staff are engaged in maintaining water quality, pumping, and distribution infrastructure across the Hub City.
+For any active boil water notices affecting Lubbock, check our real-time tracker.

 Latest Testing Results